slogemann1/aerozine/config-doc.md

 This object specifies various parameters for the execution of a program to provide dynamically generated content at a specific url path.
 A unique temporary filename will be provided as the first argument to the program generating the content in the
 format: unique_file_path='/some/path/here'.
-This path will be absolute.
+This path will be absolute.\
+To return a specific gemini status code, the process exit code should be made to match.
+The contents of the file will then be used as the meta line (except for 20).
+For example, if you want to except a password after the user has given in a username, the file contents could be 'Please enter your password:' with the process returning the exit code 11.
+If the process exits successfully (0) or with an exit code of 20, the contents of the file will be used as the body with the meta field corresponding to the pre-set mime-type.\
 The format for the dynamic object is as follows:
 ```js
 {
     // The url path for the content to be requested at, relative to the parent directory